boltops-tools/terraspace-docs/_docs/tfvars/friendly-names.md

 ## State File and Build cache_dir

-Note, if you've changed `build.cache_dir`, add `namespace` to the path, and deployed stacks previous, then changing added friendly names mapping can result in the `cache_dir` path and state file changing.
+Note, if you've changed `build.cache_dir`, added `namespace` to the path, and deployed stacks previously, then adding friendly names mapping can result in the `cache_dir` path and the state file changing.
 If you want to maintain the old state, then you can set `layering.enable_names.cache_dir=false` to disable the mapping only for the `cache_dir`.
 The friendly names will only be used for your local folders and not the generated `cache_dir` path.
 More docs: [Build Cache Dir]({% link _docs/config/cache-dir.md %}).